avanzosc/odoo-addons/stock_move_qty_by_packaging/README.rst

 ===========================

 * In stock move, and stock move line, new field "Boxes/Sacks".
-* New fields in move and move lines: Product Packaging, Packaging quantity, palet, palet quantity and gross weight.
+* New fields in stock move line: Packaging and Packaging Quantity.
-* When you force move lines, it going to take packaging, from the move.
+* New fields in stock move:
+  Product packaging qty (Demand), Product packaging qty (Done), and Packaging Quantity.
+* In detailed operations, changing Packaging or Packaging Quantity updates the move line Quantity.
+* When forcing detailed operations, packaging values are taken from the stock move (or sale line when available).
 Bug Tracker
 ===========